jup-ag/space-station/guides/100-spot/300-dca/1-how-dca-works.md

 Creating a DCA order is like setting up a reliable machine that processes your trades in the intervals you set them at, here’s how it works in a nutshell, let’s break it down into:

-- How DCAs are created
+- How the orders are created
-- How their order mechanism works
+- How your tokens are bought
 - How tokens are transferred after each order
 - How the DCA is (auto) closed